xbench/xbench-docs/content/online-help/dialogs/settings/text-editor.md

 ---

-The **Text Editor** tab lets you configure command-line arguments for a text editor when using the **Edit Source** feature for search results or QA results for a glossary in .txt format.
+The **Text Editor** tab lets you configure command-line arguments for a text editor when using the **Edit Segment** feature for search results or QA results for a glossary in .txt format.
 This includes **Tab-delimited Files**, **Trados Exported Memories**, **Wordfast Memories**, and **Wordfast Glossaries**.

-When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Source** comes from.
+When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Segment** comes from.
 If you choose to define a Text Editor, you need to assign values to the following fields:

 * **Path to Executable**.
 This is the path to the .exe file for the text